TheoRitouni/EditorSpline/README.md

 - Display of curves
 - Real time modification of control points
 - Saving and loading data
+- Real plot of the spline in the game window (line renderer)
 - Animation of an object along a spline
 - Add / Remove control points
 - Changing the type of spline in real time